Ad Disclosure

 And Rhule was tabbed as the right man to lead.
 Because he’d done this sort of thing before.

-The 2023 season will mark Rhule’s 11th season as a head coach and his 26th season as a full-time coach.
-He joined the program after an unsuccessful 3-year stint in the NFL with the Carolina Panthers.
-Prior to the NFL, Rhule was a National Coach of the Year recipient and a proven developer in the college game.
+Don’t be distracted by his unsuccessful 3-year stint in the NFL with the Carolina Panthers.
+Before testing the professional football waters, he was a National Coach of the Year recipient and a proven developer in the college game.

 Rhule orchestrated quick rebuilds at both Baylor (2017-19) and Temple (2013-16).
 Temple won only 2 games in Rhule’s first season.
 In Year 2, the program earned its first win over an SEC team since 1938 and its first win over a ranked opponent in 16 seasons.
 In Year 3, the Owls set a school record for victories (10) and played in the conference championship game.
 After leading Temple to another 10-win campaign and an American conference title the next season, Rhule took over a Baylor program in the doldrums.